(Maintenance technique taught by Refleaser)

 Wipe the entire leather in several batches.
 By doing this work, you can get closer to the state of no makeup on your skin.
 Dirt and color are transferred to the cloth, but this is proof that the old oil and dirt that has migrated have been removed.

-There are matte finish, natural finish, and glossy finish depending on the characteristics of the oil, so please choose the oil that you like.
+The finish is divided into matte finish, natural finish, and glossy finish depending on the oil characteristics, so please choose the oil you like.

 Apply the oil of your choice to the clean side of the cloth.
 Take small amounts of oil.